Commodore 64: Software

-In 1982, the C64's graphics and sound capabilities were rivaled only by the Atari 8-bit family and appeared exceptional when compared with the widely publicized Atari VCS and Apple II.
-The C64 is often credited with starting the computer subculture known as the demoscene (see Commodore 64 demos).
+In 1982, the C64's graphics and sound capabilities were rivaled only by the Atari 8-bit computers and appeared exceptional when compared with the popular Apple II.
+The C64 is often credited with starting the demoscene subculture (see Commodore 64 demos).
 It is still being actively used in the demoscene, especially for music (its SID sound chip even being used in special sound cards for PCs, and the Elektron SidStation synthesizer).
-Even though other computers quickly caught up with it, the C64 remained a strong competitor to the later video game consoles Nintendo Entertainment System (NES) and Sega Master System, thanks in part to its by-then established software base, especially outside North America, where it comprehensively outsold the NES.
+Even though other computers quickly caught up with it, the C64 remained a strong competitor to the later video game consoles Nintendo Entertainment System (NES) and Master System, thanks in part to its by-then established software base.

-Because of lower incomes and the domination of the Sinclair Spectrum in the UK, almost all British C64 software used cassette tapes.
+Because of lower incomes and the domination of the ZX Spectrum in the UK, almost all British C64 software used cassette tapes.
 Few cassette C64 programs were released in the US after 1983 and, in North America, the diskette was the principal method of software distribution.
 The cartridge slot on the C64 was also mainly a feature used in the computer's first two years on the US market and became rapidly obsolete once the price and reliability of 1541 drives improved.
 A handful of PAL region games used bank switched cartridges to get around the 16 KB memory limit.